Making Decisions as a Couple Tests the Health of Your Relationship

-What decisions fall into the ‘important decisions’ category must be decided by each couple.
-There is no magic formula.
-What is important to you may not be important to another couple.
-The main thing is that you and your spouse both agree on what is included on the ‘important decision’ list.
+What decisions fall into the ‘important decisions’ category that are to be negotiated must be decided by each couple.
+There is no set formula.
+What is important to you or your partner may not be important to another couple.
+The main thing is that you and your partner both agree on what is included on the ‘important decision’ list.

 Most couples would agree that the following situations require mutual input and agreement: